 BRADENTON -- "Imagine they have been away for 20 years and they return to see their best hopes for the neighborhood."

-Those are the words David Brain, a professor of sociology at New College of Florida, conveyed to Bradenton officials and Downtown Development Authority board members this week.
+Those are the words David Brian, a professor of sociology at New College of Florida, conveyed to a room of Bradenton officials and Downtown Development Authority board members Tuesday morning at City Hall.

 As the 14th Street Community Redevelopment Agency moves forward with its Village of the Arts Planning Project, engaging the community's input is a top priority because city officials want the revamped neighborhood to reflect its residents.

-To gauge their vision for the future of the neighborhood, the 14th Street CRA Agency is asking Bradenton residents to attend the Village Visioning Workshop from 6:30-9:30 p.m.
-Monday at the Salvation Army at 1204 14th St. W.
+To gauge their vision for the future of the neighborhood, the 14th Street CRA Agency is asking Bradenton residents to attend the Village Visioning Workshop at the Salvation Army at 1204 14th St. W. on Monday, Jan.
+14, from 6:30 to -9:30 p.m.

 The 14th Street area includes Village of the Arts, blocks of art galleries that also serve as permanent residences for many artists.